President, delegated by Citadel Foundation

 In addition to serving as president of the Jeffery Hale Community Partners, Jean is also president of the Jeffery Hale Foundation and a member of the Citadel Foundation.
 He is a past member of the Comité provincial pour la prestation des services de santé et services sociaux en langue anglaise (PAC) and of the Commission de l’Éducation en langue anglaise.
 Jean is a Canadian representative of the Morehead-Cain Scholarship program at the University of North Carolina at Chapel Hill, and a board member of the Université Laval’s Rouge et Or basketball program.

-Vice President, delegated by Saint Brigid’s Home Foundation
+Delegated by Saint Brigid’s Home Foundation

 Patricia has totally immersed herself in the English-speaking community since she arrived in Québec City from New York City in 1970.
 She began her professional career working as a nurse at Saint Brigid’s Home in 1976, retiring as director of nursing in 2003.